-- If the NAT instance is running. - If the routing for the NAT instance has been configured properly. - · If the packets are not blocked by filtering. - Check the settings of the route table, NAT, or proxy server. - When the node is heavily loaded, remove the causes. - The value of Timeout for Monitor (common) in the AWS environment is set at or larger than that of the time required for running the AWS CLI.
+- If the routing for the NAT gateway has been configured properly. - If the packets are not blocked by filtering. - Check the settings of the route table, NAT, or proxy server. - When the node is heavily loaded, remove the causes.

+• The value of Timeout for Monitor (common) in the AWS environment is set at or larger than that of the time required for running the AWS CLI.
 Measure the required time by manually executing the AWS CLI.
 The AWS DNS monitor resource runs the following AWS CLI:

-'''

 aws route53 list-resource-record-sets

-'''